What You Should Know About Jaywalking in New Jersey

 Say you are driving within the speed limit, obeying traffic laws, and minding your own business.
 Then, out of nowhere, you hit a pedestrian who is illegally crossing the street.
 When pedestrians are involved in a car accident, it is easy to assume the driver is at fault because pedestrians will always suffer the worst injuries.
 However, New Jersey does not tolerate jaywalking and pedestrians who disobey street laws can be held accountable, even when they get injured in a crash.

-The experienced New Jersey car accident lawyers at Lynch Law Firm can meet with you and discuss your particular accident and determine who was at fault.
+The experienced New Jersey car accident lawyers at Lynch Law Firm, PC can meet with you and discuss your particular accident and determine who was at fault.
 If you have a viable claim, we can discuss your legal options for pursuing compensation.